How to take care of your indoor seedlings

 The planting medium

 You can also make your own seed starter mix.
-This post by Grow Journey explains how to do it.
+Here’s a guide to making your own seed starter mix.

 The planting container

 Seedlings can be planted in many different types of containers, but if you plant them in a container that is large, you will run into problems when it’s time to transplant them, since removing them may damage their roots, which can become entangled.
-Instead, choose seedling starter containers and trays.
-The containers contain individual compartments for 6 or more seedlings.
+Seedling starter containers and trays contain individual compartments for seedlings.
 These sit inside of a larger tray that holds several containers, making it easier to water your seedlings.
-You can also buy individual peat pots: some are pellet pop-ups that lok like round, flat disks.
-These expand when you pour water on them, and are contained by a fine mesh restraint.
-Others look like small plant pots (single or connected pots) that you fill with seed starting mix before planting.
-In both cases, the pots can be transplanted – seedlings and everything – directly into the soil, so that the shock of transplanting does minimal damage to your plants.
+Pots can be transplanted – seedlings and everything – directly into the soil are ideal choices and ensure that the shock of transplanting does minimal damage to your seedlings.

 Lighting: natural or artificial?